jasonsbeer/AmigaPCI/developer_guide.md

 ## 1.4 Developing PCI Cards for the AmigaPCI and Upgrade Path

-New PCI hardware developed specifically for the Amiga should be based on specifications for the Universal PCI card.
-Should demand justify it, future upgrade options may include the move to a +3.3V signaling environment capable of running at 66MHz.
+New PCI hardware developed specifically for the AmigaPCI should be based on specifications for the Universal* PCI card.
+Should demand justify it, future upgrade options may include the move to a 3.3V signaling environment capable of running at 66MHz**.
 Plug in hardware based on the Universal concept will permit cards to work in either 5V or 3.3V signaling environments.
-In addition, any hardware developed for the Amiga must limit address spaces to Memory and Configuration only.
-The I/O address space is not recommended for new hardware development* and is not supported by the AmigaPCI with AUTOCONFIG devices.
+In addition, any hardware developed for the AmigaPCI must limit address spaces to Memory and Configuration only.
+The I/O address space is not recommended for new hardware development*** and is not supported by the AmigaPCI with AUTOCONFIG devices.

 *PCI Local Bus Specification Revision 2.3.
+PCI Special Interest Group.
+Section 4.1.1.
+Transition Road Map. pp. 113.
+**PCI Local Bus Specification Revision 2.3.
+PCI Special Interest Group.
+Section 7.6.3.
+Signaling Environment. pp. 230.
+***PCI Local Bus Specification Revision 2.3.
 PCI Special Interest Group.
 Section 3.2.2.
 Addressing. pp. 27.

 # 2.0 PCI Configuration